zeeshanmansoori/expense_tracker/README.md

 # expense_tracker

-An app to Track your expneses.
+An app to Track your expneses and make payments.

 ## ⚠️⚠️⚠️ Work in progress ⚠️⚠️⚠️